Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Quantum dimer model (QDM) and the variational supersolid wave function

 \subsection{Single Mode Approximation}

-The SMA was originally introduced by Feynman in 1954 to investigate the collective excitations of superfluid $\text{He}^4$ \cite{feynman1954}, its used has been widely applied to various systems including cold atom systems, BCS-BEC crossover, phonons in crystals, metals, quantum spins and fractional quantum hall systems \cite{griffin2009bose,toennies2004superfluid,haegeman2013elementary,yi2002single,bruschi2010unruh,lauchli2008dynamical,manousakis1991spin,chen2005bcs,girvin1986}.
+The SMA was originally introduced by Feynman in 1954 to investigate the collective excitations of superfluid $\text{He}^4$ \cite{feynman1954}, its use has been widely applied to various systems including cold atom systems, BCS-BEC crossover, phonons in crystals, metals, quantum spins and fractional quantum hall systems \cite{griffin2009bose,toennies2004superfluid,haegeman2013elementary,yi2002single,bruschi2010unruh,lauchli2008dynamical,manousakis1991spin,chen2005bcs,girvin1986}.
 The spirit of the approximation relies on noticing that for a quantum harmonic oscillator the first excited state can be constructed by multiplying by the position operator, since $\hat{x}\propto a+a^\dagger$.
-This creates an orthogonal state to the ground state, as the average position of the ground state is zero.
-For a many-body system, if we think of the continuum limi,t then the density operator behaves like the position of a harmonic oscillator, and so a natural low-energy excitation to consider is given by the dimer density applied on our wavefunction $n_i(\textbf{R})\ket{\Psi}$.
-Let us define for convenience the operator $\sigma^x_\tau(\textbf{R})=2n_{\hat{\tau}}(\textbf{R})-1$ as minus one when the dimer in the $\tau=1,2,3$ direction at position $\textbf{R}$ is unoccupied and plus for occupied.
+This creates an orthogonal state to the ground state, as the average position of the ground state is zero. {For a superfluid, the particle density and phase operators satisfy analogous position-momentum commutation relations.
+Thus, it is instructive to consider the wavefunction with an applied density operator on the ground state as a possible low-energy excitation.
+In our case this corresponds to $n_i(\textbf{R})\ket{\Psi}$.
+Let us define for convenience the operator $\sigma^x_\tau(\textbf{R})=2n_{\hat{\tau}}(\textbf{R})-1=\pm 1$, minus when the dimer in the $\tau=1,2,3$ direction of the unit cell located at $\textbf{R}$ is unoccupied and plus for occupied.
 Where $\textbf{R}$ lives in the original triangular lattice $\textbf{R}=l \textbf{a}_1+k\textbf{a}_2$.
+We show an example of the values of this operator in Fig. \ref{fig:honeycomb}, where the red bonds of the Honeycomb lattice that are occupied by dimers lead to $\sigma^x_\tau = +1$}.
 Now we expect the Fourier modes to be the relevant decoupled modes, so we define

 where $N$ is the number of lattice sites.
-The natural excited state to consider becomes
+A candidate for a low-energy excited state becomes